Our name is inspired by the Hebrew phrase:

 Our Target Population

-While Kherut’s target population is survivors of sex-trafficking, we will also provide opportunities to other at-risk women including those who have experienced abuse, rape, prostitution, prison, addiction, etc. In addition, Kherut will also work with the youth in foster care and those aging out of the system in order to help prevent them from being lured into sex trafficking.
+While Kherut’s target population is survivors of sex-trafficking and other at-risk women including those who have experienced abuse, rape, prostitution, imprisonment, addiction, etc. In addition, Kherut will also work with the youth in foster care and those aging out of the system in order to help prevent them from being lured into sex trafficking.